 Defects in Aircraft Design & Materials: Engineering Lessons Learned

 Why have preventable mishaps in aircraft occurred (which are not the fault of pilots), resulting in loss of life and property?
 Many of these incidents are directly attributed to human error and negligence in aircraft design as well as processing of materials (manufacturing issues).
 How can engineers prevent or at least minimize such unpleasant events, thus improving aircraft safety?
 What lessons can we learn from historical mishaps, so that they might be avoided in the future?
 Answers to these questions will be addressed, while exploring 12 case studies, involving some well-known civil and military aircraft programs.
 We will see how engineers recovered from hidden defects, and developed workable solutions.

-This presentation looks at 30+ years of Formula 1 in the USA from Mr. Royce's perspective as a scrutineer (technical and safety inspector) at the Detroit, Phoenix, Indianapolis and Austin events from 1982 to the present day, and highlights some of the changes that have occurred in that time.
-The presentation is usually given with his wife, Mrs. Suzanne Royce, who has been the Chief Scrutineer for Formula 1 in the USA since 1985.
-Mrs. Royce is the only lady Chief Scrutineer in Formula 1 today.
+This presentation looks at 35-plus years of Formula 1 in the USA from Royce's perspective as a scrutineer (technical and safety inspector) at the Detroit, Phoenix, Indianapolis, and Austin events from 1982 to 2021, and highlights some of the changes that have occurred in that time.

 Good grades and technical skills are not all that employers are seeking.
 Based on his forty years in the automotive industry, Michael Royce will review the other attributes and skills that employers are seeking in their new hires, and how programs like the SAE's Collegiate Design Series can supply a number of these attributes.
 He will also suggest some tips when preparing for job interviews and give his thoughts about continuing education.